 The best thing about studying abroad is that you get to have two homes.
 That is something I would have never experienced if I didn’t leave my home country, Spain.

 During my last year of high school, I carefully considered my career options and where I could apply for university.
 At the time, I was still living with my parents in Spain and all I knew was that I wanted to study journalism.
-The closest university in my region was the University of Oviedo but it didn’t offer any Journalism courses.
+The closest university in my region was the University of Oviedo but it didn’t offer any journalism courses.
 My best option was to move to Madrid.

 To my surprise, my father started considering other possibilities, such as studying abroad somewhere in Europe.
 I had been studying English since I could remember, so thankfully the language was not a barrier.
-My parents have always encouraged me to travel abroad and participate in student exchanges, so they encouraged the idea of me studying in a university far away from Spain.
-After loads of online searching, my father came across RGU which led him to find out about the SAAS funding for European students.
-It immediately felt like the puzzle was completed.
+My parents have always encouraged me to travel abroad and participate in student exchanges, they encouraged the idea of me studying in a university far away from Spain.
+After lots of online searching, my father came across RGU which led him to find out about the SAAS funding for European students.
+It immediately felt like the puzzle was complete.

-One evening he asked me “would you like to go to Scotland?” and I immediately said “yes!”.
+One evening he asked me “would you like to go to Scotland?” and I immediately said “yes!”

-Of course, there were lots of things to consider before moving from Spain to Aberdeen, the accommodation being one of them.
-But RGU’s website offered all the information I needed about life in Aberdeen and helped me prepare for the big move!
+Of course, there were lots of things to consider before moving from Spain to Aberdeen, accommodation being one of them.
+RGU’s website offered all the information I needed about life in Aberdeen and helped me prepare for the big move!